helios-games/helios-games.github.io/index.md

-# Welcome to Helios Games
+# Overview

 The platform is a multi tennant, multi user system fot builing isolated single and multiplayer games.
+It uses the latest technologies and archtectural best practice to bring stability, reliability, and performance together in an integrated best-of-breed platform

 # Technology Stack